Authentic Lessons for 21st Century Learning

 Explore

-Play audio and walk the room as students draw.
+Begin the audio and walk around the room to observe students as they work.

 Explain